Cysharp/UniTask/README.md

 or add `"com.cysharp.unitask": "https://github.com/Cysharp/UniTask.git?path=src/UniTask/Assets/Plugins/UniTask"` to `Packages/manifest.json`.

-If you want to set a target version, UniTask is using `*.*.*` release tag so you can specify a version like `#2.1.0`.
+If you want to set a target version, UniTask uses the `*.*.*` release tag so you can specify a version like `#2.1.0`.
 For example `https://github.com/Cysharp/UniTask.git?path=src/UniTask/Assets/Plugins/UniTask#2.1.0`.

 ### Install via OpenUPM